Skip to main content

 Not necessarily.
 Courier includes a built-in email provider, so email works out of the box in Test mode.
 For production email, SMS, push, or chat you’ll need to connect a provider in Integrations.
 The Inbox and Toast channels also work without any external provider.

 Yes.
-Courier’s Template Designer lets you build notifications visually with drag-and-drop blocks, then reference them by ID in your send call.
-See the Design Your First Notification tutorial for a walkthrough.
+Courier’s Design Studio lets you build notifications visually with drag-and-drop blocks, reusable routing configurations, and version history.
+Reference templates by ID in your send call.
+You can also manage templates programmatically via the Templates API.

 Add a provider for the channel you want in Integrations, then update the routing object in your send call.
 To send to multiple channels, set method to "all" and list the channels you want.
 See How Sending Works for details on routing and fallback behavior.